namansinghrana/LeetCode/README.md

 63. Kth Distinct String in an Array
 64. Power of Three
 65. Number of 1 bits
-66. Minimum Number of Pushes to Type Words
+66. Minimum Number of Pushes to Type Words II